Skip to main content

 Allow underglaze to become dry to the touch.
 While clay is still leather-hard, use a sgraffito tool to etch lines in the underglaze.
 Let dry before brushing off the crumbs.

-Bisque to cone 04, glaze with 2 even coats of LM-10 Transparent Matt glaze, and fire to cone 05.
+Bisque to cone 04.
+Then, glaze with 2 even coats of LM-10 Transparent Matt glaze, and fire to cone 05.

 Video